University Teaching Certificate (UTC)

 - develop and practice pedagogical skills and strategies,

-- critically examine and reflect upon instructional issues and research on teaching in higher education,
+- critically examine and reflect upon instructional issues and research on post-secondary teaching,

 - document learning and capture insights, reflections, and experiences associated with the program,